-HYLO - London, Islington
+HYLO - LONDON, ISLINGTON

-Office building developed by retrofitting an existing 1960s, 16 storeys building to which 16 new floors were added on top, and effectively doubling the leasable area by simply reusing its existing frame and foundations.
+An office building was developed by retrofitting a 1960s, 16-story building, to which 16 new floors were added, effectively doubling the leasable area by simply reusing its existing frame and foundations.

-Reuse of structures was achieved through redirecting load paths and allowed the designers to exploit the inherent robustness in the original structure.
+Redirecting load paths allowed the designers to reuse structures and exploit the inherent robustness of the original structure.